Getting started

 Customising templates and blueprints

-Add new tabs in the blueprint for custom content Creating your own tab with you content is a good way to customize.
+- Add new tabs in the blueprint for custom content

 Hosting

-As Fountain has specific requirements, you need a hosting provider that allows you to install software like Uberspace.
-Or run your own VPS.
+You can also run your own Virtual Private Server from e.g. Hetzner.
 With Docker support in Fountain you can easily host your Fountain-installation on e.g. Railway.